Psychological Testing and Assessment

 In a mental health treatment context

 Diagnosis remains ambiguous despite a thorough clinical interview and ongoing examination or observation.
-Please assess to clarify diagnosis.
+Please assess to clarify the diagnosis.

 What level of care, method of therapy, or treatment strategies are most likely to be effective for the patient?
-What is the likely outcome of therapy for the patient?

 In a medical context